MozarellaMan/rust-lsp-proxy/README.md

 - `lang-server-path` is the path to the language server binary (currently only Java supported)
 - `language` is a value that tells the proxy what language is being used (refer to [this table](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocumentItem))
 - `port` is the port that the proxy should listen for requests on
+- `custom-lang-server-cmd` allows you to specify a custom command for the proxy to run while in the directory of your language server (allows the use of language servers not officially implemented by me for the proxy)

 ### Building